Adi3011/Adi3011/README.md

 **Talking about Personal Stuffs:**

-- 📈I'm currently pursuing my Machine Learning.
+- 📈I'm currently pursuing my Bachelor's in Computer Science.
 - 💻I love innovating new things which can transform the living.
 - 🤓Making new things learning new stuffs.
 - 👨🏻‍💻I do competitive programming and love ML, DL and DS.